-- 1. Long-Term Reliability and Effectiveness The final remedy will maintain protection of human health and the environment over time by controlling exposure to the hazardous constituents remaining in soils and groundwater.
-The long term effectiveness is high, as use restrictions are readily implementable and easily maintained.
-Given the historical, heavily industrial uses of the Facility and the surrounding area, including the presence of landfills, industrial land uses of this area and existing groundwater use restrictions are expected to continue in the long term. - 2.
-Reduction of Toxicity, Mobility, or Volume of Waste The completion of the focused soil excavation in select areas has reduced toxicity, mobility, and the volume of soil COPCs.
-The final remedy will not actively further reduce the toxicity, mobility, or volume of the soil COPCs.
+1. Long-Term Reliability and Effectiveness - The proposed remedy will maintain protection of human health and the environment over time by controlling exposure to the hazardous constituents remaining in soils and groundwater.
+The long term effectiveness is high, as use restricitons are readily implementable and easily maintained.
+Given the historical, heavily industrial uses of the Facility and the surrounding area, including the presence of landfills, industrial land uses of this area and existing groundwater use restrictions are expected to continue in the long term.

+2. Reduction of Toxicity, Mobility, or Volume of Waste - The completion of the focused soil excavation in select areas has reduced toxicity, mobility, and the volume of soil COPCs.
+The proposed remedy will not actively further reduce the toxicity, mobility, or volume of the soil COPCs.
 Groundwater COPCs have generally demonstrated a stable or decreasing trend in concentrations with time and this trend is likely to continue.
-The final remedy will avoid the short term risks associated with excavating and transporting large quantities of soil. - 3.
-Short-Term Effectiveness EPA's final remedy does not involve any additional activities, such as construction or excavation that would pose short-term risks to workers, residents, and the environment.
+The proposed remedy will avoid the short term risks associated with excavating and transporting large quantities of soil.

+3. Short-Term Effectiveness - EPA's proposed remedy does not involve any additional activities, such as construction or excavation that would pose short-term risks to workers, residents, and the environment.
 The Facility is located in a heavily industrial zone, which is not densely populated, and the nature of contamination does not pose a fire or explosion hazard.
-There are existing control measures in place, including groundwater use restrictions and Facility-specific health and safety protocols and Soil Management Plan, which have been shown to be effective in protecting workers; therefore the final remedy's short-term effectiveness is high. - 4.
-Implementability EPA's final remedy is readily implementable.
+There are existing control measures in place, including groundwater use restrictions and Facility-specific health and safety protocols and Soil Management Plan, which have been shown to be effective in protecting workers; therefore the proposed remedy's short-term effectiveness is high.

+4. Implementability - EPA's proposed remedy is readily implementable.
 The remedy will be implemented using existing monitoring wells.
-The final remedy is easily implemented because Grace owns and operates the Facility.
-Some of the control measures included in the final remedy, including State groundwater use restrictions where public water supply is available and Facility-specific health and safety protocols and Soil Management Plan are already in place.
-The control measures are compatible with current Facility uses and operations, and can be implemented, maintained, and monitored effectively with a well-designed control plan. - 5.
-Cost The major cost components for the final remedy include the implementation of a monitoring and reporting program, and maintenance of existing control programs.
+The proposed remedy is easily implemented because Grace owns and operates the Facility.
+Some of the control measures included in the proposed remedy, including State groundwater use restrictions where public water supply is available and Facility-specific health and safety protocols and Soil Management Plan are already in place.
+The proposed control measures are compatible with current Facility uses and operations, and can be implemented, maintained, and monitored effectively with a well-designed control plan.

+5. Cost - The major cost components for the proposed remedy include the implementation of a monitoring and reporting program, and maintenance of existing control programs.
 Grace will develop a cost estimate for the EPA-approved corrective measures for the Facility as part of the design for Corrective Measures Implementation and to provide a basis for demonstrating financial assurance compliance.
-Based on EPA's best professional judgment, the final remedy is cost effective for the Facility. - 6.
-Community Acceptance Grace is a founding member of, and meets regularly with, the South Baltimore Community Advisory Panel to foster open dialogue with the community.
-There have been no known issues raised by the community regarding RCRA investigation efforts. - 7.
-State/Support Agency Acceptance MDE has been involved throughout the Facility investigation process.
-The use restrictions included in the final remedy are already in place and are generally recognized as commonly employed measures for long-term stewardship.
+Based on EPA's best professional judgment, the proposed remedy is cost effective for the Facility.

+6. Community Acceptance - Grace is a founding member of, and meets regularly with, the South Baltimore Community Advisory Panel to foster open dialogue with the community.
+There have been no known issues raised by the community regarding RCRA investigation efforts.
+Community acceptance of the proposed remedy will be evaluated based on comments received during the public comment period and will be described in EPA's Final Decision and Response to Comments.

+7. State/Support Agency Acceptance - MDE has been involved throughout the Facility investigation process.
+The proposed use restrictions included in the proposed remedy are already in place and are generally recognized as commonly employed measures for long-term stewardship.
+Ultimately State/MDE support will be evaluated based on comments received during the public comment period.